pgupteqa/Cucumber-TestNG-BDD-Framework/Readme.md

 ## About Me

-- Hi, my name is Pratik Gupte and I have 8 years of experience working as a QA Engineer, including 2 years in Automation Testing using tools like Selenium Webdriver,RobotFramework, Copado Robotic Testing, RestAssured.
+- Hi, my name is Pratik Gupte, and I have 8 years of experience working as a QA Engineer, including 2 years in Automation Testing using tools like Selenium Webdriver, Salesforce Automation using RobotFramework and Copado Robotic Testing, API Testing using Postman and RestAssured.

 ## 🔗 Links